-Why Use a Gooseneck Kettle?
+Why Do You Need a Gooseneck Kettle?

-• Even saturation of coffee grounds
+Even saturation of grounds

-• Controlling extraction during the bloom and pour phases
+Control of extraction during the bloom and pour phases

-• Preventing channeling or over-extraction
+Prevention of channeling or over-extraction

 Key Features to Consider